mtlynch/mtlynch.io/_posts/2017-12-08-outsourcing-mvp.md

   nav: main
 ---

 A few months ago, I had a brilliant idea for a website.
-Then, I had an even *brillianter* idea: build the website based on my idea, but outsource all the work.
+Then, I had an even *brillianter* idea: implement the idea, but outsource all the work.

 To keep costs in check, I'd only build the minimum viable product (MVP).
 An MVP is the most basic version of a website.
 It's a low-cost test to see if anyone is actually interested in what you created.

 The plan was simple:

 1. Write a quick design specification.
-1. Find a superstar freelance developer with 10 years' experience in whatever was the trendy, bleeding-edge web framework.
+1. Find a superstar freelance developer with 10 years' experience in the trendiest, most bleeding-edge web framework.
 1. Offer said freelancer $4/hr so I can maximize site profits.
 1. Watch the freelancer build the site into a thriving web property frequented by thousands of passionate users demanding that I take their money.

 You may be surprised to learn that this plan did *not* work.
-I'm not writing this from my luxurious $200 million Silicon Valley two-bedroom apartment after getting a headline-grabbing buyout from Facebook.
+I'm not writing this from my luxurious $200 million Silicon Valley two-bedroom apartment.
+I didn't grab headlines with an outrageous buyout from Facebook.
 Instead, I'm writing this from my regular one-bedroom apartment after receiving a half-finished product and somehow becoming my freelancer's freelancer.

 # The idea